internax/film_shot_classifier/README.md

 # 🎬 Film Shot Type Classification

+> [!attention]
+>  Make a "build" folder in root, compile and run from there.
+>  To switch between simple single classifier and more accurate double classifier change macro DOUBLE_CLASSIFIER from 0 to 1

 This project focuses on the automatic classification of cinematic shot types (such as **close-up**, **medium**, and **wide** shots) from video or image data.
 The classification is based on detecting and analyzing visual features — primarily faces and objects — using classical computer vision techniques (e.g., **Haar cascades**) and handcrafted feature extraction.

 The motivation for this tool is to support tasks such as: